discocompute/examples/cli/hello_world/README.md

 # Hello World

-This directory contains a simple script that runs Dis.co command line interface.
+This directory contains a the script that runs Dis.co command line interface.

 ## Usage